 Research & Scholarship

-Research conducted by the faculty in communication sciences and disorders contributes to the well-being of both children and adults who may experience difficulty with communication or impaired swallowing.
-Many K-State undergraduate and graduate students have collaborated on scholarly presentations, publications, or grants with faculty in CSD.
+Research conducted by the faculty in communication sciences and disorders contributes to the well-being of both children and adults who experience difficulty with communication or swallowing.
+K-State undergraduate and graduate students have collaborated on scholarly presentations, publications, or grants with faculty in CSD.

-Read a short description about different areas of emphasis:
+Read a short description about areas of faculty scholarship:

 Debra L. Burnett